Superkikim/casambi-bt-hass/README.md

 An enhanced fork of the [original Casambi Bluetooth integration](https://github.com/lkempf/casambi-bt-hass) by [@lkempf](https://github.com/lkempf), with additional features for better switch and relay support.

 > ⚠️ **DEVELOPMENT WARNING**: This repository is used as a development environment.
 Things might break at any moment.
 It's recommended to wait at least 1 day after a new release before updating to ensure stability.
 All stable changes will be merged back to the original repository.
+>
+> **When to use this fork**: Use this version if you need relay support (stable) or want to use Casambi switches in Home Assistant (usable but still being improved).
+Otherwise, stick with the original integration.

 ## What's Enhanced